anirudh2290/TwitterClone/README.md

 -------------

 On the server side there are servers which act as load balancers and do the routing to the ServerWorkers.
-The following happens in the ServerWorkers
+The following happens in the ServerWorkers.
 Each ServerWorker contains a Map of id to User data structure .
 The User data structure contains the message queue and followers list.
 The followers list is initialized when the init is called for the first server.
 Every time it gets a tweet , the worker adds it to its own message queue as well as followers message queue.